AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to convert an issue to a project via a template, and the issue has a custom form that contains an admin-only section, the issue does not convert and the user sees the following error:

-"Let's try that again.
+"[!UICONTROL Let's try that again.
 Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it."
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]"

 **Requests are submitted without required fields filled out**